ArmToros27/Toros_Doctrine/Ontological_Doctrine_AI.md

 - **Void**

-  An ultimate ontological condition in which nothing exists: no time, no space, no matter, no observer, no Reason.
-Void is irreversible and non-navigable.
-It is the endpoint of uncontrolled Chaos or Absolute Repose.
+  A hypothetical state of total absence — of time, matter, space, and Reason itself.
+It is considered axiomatic and irrecoverable.
+Once it is reached, no further Development or emergence of Reason is possible, as no structure remains to support cognition or existence.

 - **Life**